2006 ASB Classic

 The 2006 Auckland Open (also named ASB Classic for sponsorship reasons) was a 2006 WTA Tour women's tennis tournament, played on outdoor hard courts.
 It was the 21st edition of the WTA Auckland Open.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from 2 to 7 January 2006.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 2 January until 7 January 2006.
+Sixth-seeded Marion Bartoli won the singles title.